rwcitek/StructureAndInterpretationOfComputerShells-Nushell/IntroToNushell.md

 ## What

 Nushell is a modern re-interpretation of what a system shell should be.
 Nushell combines features and practices from current software engineering and traditional Unix-like OS shells.
 Nushell borrows concepts from Bash, Zsh, and PowerShell.
-It also borrows programming language constructs from scripting languages like Python and Ruby, and functional programming languages like Elixir.
+It also borrows programming language constructs from scripting languages like Python, Ruby, and Typescript.

+Nushell is designed around the functional programming paradigm where data flows through pipelines and is interacted with small bits of code along the way.
 It is also heavily influenced by database languages like SQL.